Swift-Tutorials/JSON-Tutorial/README.md

+# JSON data parsing tutorial
-This tutorial demonstrate how to use OpenSource SwiftyJSON library to parse JSON Data and show it table view.
+This tutorial demonstrate how to use OpenSource SwiftyJSON library to parse JSON Data and show it in table view.

 This contents following things -
 - Parse the online JSON Data and show data in tableview.